Dalwood House: Vineyards and viticulture at Dalwood

 The Wyndhams' wine reached such a standard that they won prizes all over the world, in Europe, America and India.
 At the Bordeaux Exhibition 1882 they were awarded the coveted Gold Medal for best Australian wine.
 George and his wife who was of French extraction had 13 children, 12 of these sons.
 George was not only keen on farming but loved horses.
 In 1830 he wrote to his father asking for a special stallion to be sent.
 This was answered by a gift of a combined threshing machine and mill.
 Crops at Dalwood that year were maize, wheat, hemp, mustard, castor oil, tobacco, millet and Cape barley.
 Also, every variety of fruit tree and vegetables and flowers were grown.
 They had plenty of assigned servants and treated them well.
 In 1831 Wyndham selected 2560 acres near Merriwa called Mahngarinda, later increased by leasing 3830 acres extra.
 In 1832 more land was bought at Dalwood, Terrace Hill, 960 acres were added to the farm, for 360 pounds.
 In 1839 he joined adventurers travelling to the north and secured Bukkula, 100,000 acres, near the present-day town of Inverell.
 Also he took up Collyblu on the Liverpool Plains c.
 1840 and Keelgyrah on the Richmond River (although these were not mentioned in the Government Gazette until 1848).

 So great was the interest to be in winemaking that when the first returns for vineyards were made in 1844 for the year 1843, the Hunter had 262.5 acres of a NSW total of 508.
 By 1850 this had grown to over 500 acres.
 The "Maitland Mercury" estimated that in 1850 there were 32 vine growers in the Maitland police district alone.
 The Hunter pattern was for large farming and grazing properties.
-John Dunmore Lang noted that in 1836 the farms varied from 500-2000 acres, and were held by free immigrants employing convict labour.
+John Dunmore Lang noted that in 1836 the farms varied from 500 to 2000 acres, and were held by free immigrants employing convict labour.
 The areas devoted to vines were necessarily small though Lang does say that the wealthy proprietors had their vineyards managed by scientific and practical vine dressers from southern Europe and that landholders were already talking of exporting wine to India and England.